 - Radiation protection and safety training (validity 1 year)

-- Registration to the beamline via the responsible beamline scientist, time for installation should be included
+- As user: Registration to the beamline via the responsible beamline scientist, time for installation should be included

 - German companies only: valid §25 authorisation; available from the competent state offices for health and safety at work